vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 # Cold Open
 "Today, we mourn the loss of two police officers."
-You see two men's faces from an image of a group photo.
+You see two men standing next to each other from an image of a group photo.
 One grins brightly, with dark hair swept to the side, hanging past their temple.
-The other man, bald with even darker skin, smirks with an arm around his shoulder.
+The other man beside him, bald with even darker skin, smirks with an arm around his shoulder.
 "Detective Daz Lemon and Steven Lace lost their lives six days ago to a undetonated firebomb, left behind from yet another attack from the notorious Fireside group-" The camera cuts to a framed picture, the same one on the television screen, standing proudly on a living room cabinet. "-which took the home and nearly the lives of the Quijada family."

 The news transitions to footage of that night.
 A woman is sobbing, trying to muster Spanish past a waterfall of tears and smoked lungs.
 The captions read: 'I wish I could tell you directly.
 Thank you.
 Thank you so much.'